akiorange/lookupper/README.md

 ## Acknowledgements
 - [chromeExtensionAsync](https://github.com/KeithHenry/chromeExtensionAsync): Promise wrapper for the [Chrome extension API](https://developer.chrome.com/extensions).
 By default, Chrome Extension API uses callback functions instead of Promises. `chromeExtensionAsync` is used in the code of this extension in order to avoid callback hell and improve maintainability of the code.

-- [chromeExtensionAsync](https://github.com/KeithHenry/chromeExtensionAsync):  To avoid callback hell, `chromeExtensionAsync` is used in the code of this extension, which makes Extension API able to handle Promises.
-It helped a lot to improve maintainability of the code.

 - [Feather](https://github.com/feathericons/feather): A collection of beautiful icons.
 This extension's icon is from Feather.